ejulian86/ejulian86/README.md

 - 👋 Hi, I’m @ejulian86
-- 👀 I’m interested in aerospace
+- 👀 I’m interested in aerospace and master student @ The University of Canterbury.
+Studying Satellite Propulsion (Hall Thruster)
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on Artificial Intelligence
-- 📫 How to reach me at github

 <!---
 ejulian86/ejulian86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.